 This model for administrator evaluation has several benefits for participants and for the broader community.
-It provides a structure for the ongoing development of principals and other administrators to establish a basis for assessing their strengths and growth areas so they have the feedback they need to get better.
+It provides a structure for the ongoing development of principals and other administrators to establish a basis for assessing their strengths and growth areas so they have the feedback they need Connecticut State Department of Education 45 to get better.
 It also serves as a means for districts to hold themselves accountable for ensuring that every child in their district attends a school with effective leaders.

-6Smarter Balanced Assessments will be administered for the first time in the 2014-15 academic year.
+Smarter Balanced Assessments will be administered for the first time in the 2014-15 academic year.
 These assessments are administered in Grades 3-8 and Grade 11.
-Pending approval of the waiver submitted to the United States Department of
+Pending approval of the waiver submitted to the United States Department of Education (USED) the CSDE has requested continued flexibility, through at least the 2015-16 school year, regarding the requirement to incorporate the state test as a measure of student growth in educator evaluation.

-As noted, the model applies to all administrators holding an og2 endorsement.
+As noted, the model applies to all administrators holding an 092 endorsement.
 Because of the fundamental role that principals play in building strong schools for communities and students, and because their leadership has a significant impact on outcomes for students, the descriptions and examples focus on principals.
 However, where there are design differences for assistant principals and central office administrators, the differences are noted.

-System Overview

-Administrator Evaluation and Support Framework
+System Overview Administrator Evaluation and Support Framework